Photo by Ismail Sadiron / Shutterstock.com

 It’s known for the capabilities for which it’s usually enlisted — such as lubricating squeaky hinges, loosening rusted parts and driving out moisture.
 In fact, “WD” stands for “water displacement.”

-But WD-40’s uses extend well beyond those roles.
+But WD-40’s uses extend well beyond those tasks.

-The WD-40 Co. offers thousands of uses for its namesake product on its website, including 2,000-plus uses contributed by the product’s devotees.
-Pros and amateurs alike have been discovering more uses since the original WD-40 product was developed in 1953 after 39 failed attempts.
+The WD-40 Co. offers thousands of uses for its namesake product on its WD-40 website, including 2,000-plus uses contributed by the product’s devotees.
+Folks have been discovering more uses since the original WD-40 product was developed in 1953 after 39 failed attempts.
 (Thus, the “40” in its name.)

 We’ve rounded up some of the least known but most helpful uses below.